onerainymay/HIST4840-template/pages/about.md

 https://docs.google.com/document/d/1uNS-ztBA4H6uVw7aYCxd7u_3VXb33Wjx_v4pcNYfenI/edit?usp=sharing

+## Acknowledgments

+For our lastest episode, we would like to acknowledge assistance and support from:

+- The York University Libraries' [Making & Media Creation Lab](https://www.library.yorku.ca/ds/)
+- Professor Jennifer Bonnell
+- Professor Carolyn Podruchny

 ## Links
 The following links and resources were referred to in in the podcast audio:

 1. This sample site is based on [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), which can be used to build digital exhibits from scratch.
 2. A list of [places you can look for free, openly-licensed audio for your podcast](https://www.canva.com/design/DAEJvWSiST4/FaBJKdustUaRcDy-oPD1uQ/view)

-## Acknowledgments

-The creators would like to acknowledge assistance and support from:

-- The York University Libraries' [Making & Media Creation Lab](https://www.library.yorku.ca/ds/)

 ## Research Bibliography